Answering frequently asked questions about fraud

 - File a complaint with your State Attorney General's Office.
 Find your State Attorney General.

-- If you used MoneyGram to wire money as a result of a scam, contact MoneyGram at (800) MONEYGRAM, or report fraud through our online form.
+- If you used MoneyGram to wire money as a result of a scam, contact MoneyGram at (800) 955-7777, or report fraud through our online form.

 - If you were a victim of fraud via the Internet, file a report with your local police and the Internet Crime Complaint Center (ICCC), a partnership between the FBI and the National White Collar Crime Center.

-- If you used MoneyGram to wire money as a result of a scam, please complete our form to Report fraud Online, or call MoneyGram at (800) MONEYGRAM
+- If you used MoneyGram to wire money as a result of a scam, please immediately contact MoneyGram at (800) 926-9400 (in Spanish -- (800) 955-7777) if there is a chance the transaction you sent have not yet been received, or complete our form toe Report fraud online.

 - Someone you don't know asks you to wire money.